369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/linear-regression-multiple-variable/README.md

 <img src="img/img4.png" alt="plots" width="700"/>

-YOu can see the contors take on this skewed eliptical shape because of the large 2000-5 ratio we can cause by the big range of x₁ and small range of x₂
+You can see the contors take on this skewed eliptical shape because of the large 2000-5 ratio which can be caused by the big range of x₁ and small range of x₂

-If we were to run gradient decent over this it would take a very long time to converge due to it oscillating back and fourth before finding the global minimum as seen by the red line in the image above.
+If we were to run gradient decent over this, it would take a very long time to converge due to it oscillating back and fourth before finding the global minimum, as seen by the red line in the image above.

 So what can we do?
 Well, we can scale the features so they fit on a much smaller scale while still being a relevant distance between each other, for instance between -1 +1

-We could define feature of our x₁ and x₂ like this.
+We could define features of our x₁ and x₂ like this.
 If we take x₁ and divide it by the max feet size from our range, so 2000, and define x₂ to be the number of bedrooms divided by 5 (the max number of rooms).
 So if we have a house size of 1600, we divide it by 2000 to get 0.8 which fits nicely between -1, +1. and if we have 3 bedrooms, we divide them by 5 to get 0.6 which is also a good fit.

-This will cause the contours to be far less skewed and take on a more circular shape thus making finding the the golbal minimum much more easy as seen in the image below
+This will cause the contours to be far less skewed and take on a more circular shape, thus making finding the the golbal minimum much more easy as seen in the image below

 <img src="img/img5.png" alt="Better plots" width="700"/>

-In this case we made all the features fot between 0-1 which gave us an implentation of gradient decent that converges much faster.
+In this case we made all the features fit between 0-1 which gave us an implentation of gradient decent that converges much faster.

 More generally, when performing feature scalling we would like to get every feature in the range -1 +1. since our features x₀ is already equal to 1, this fits nicely.

-There are many different ways to get our features into the -1 +1 range and we willl explore ytese further in this repo.
+There are many different ways to get our features into the -1 +1 range and we will explore these further in this repo.

 It's also good to note that the specific numbers -1 +1 and not important, whats important is we have our features close together.
 If we had features scalled to say, -4 -6 for instance, or -1 2, that would be fine too as they are of a similar close range.